rlhk/logseq-url-plus/docs/dev-notes.md

 `(show-msg "Hello Logseq")` Run the defined Clojure fn `show-msg` in namespace `core` to display Logseq App message.

-Now the REPL is working cool!
+Now the REPL is ready for action!

 ### Marketplace